Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Discrete Diffusion VLA Model

-The \textbf{reverse} (denoising) process defines conditionals $p_\theta(\mathbf{a}_{t-1}\mid\mathbf{a}_t,\mathbf{c})$ under multimodal (\ie, vision and language) context $\mathbf{c}$.
-By Bayes’ rule, for each position $i$, { } which, under the masking corruption $q$ in Eq.~\ref{eq:discrete_forward}, reduces to { } where $\pi_\theta(i\mid \mathbf{c})$ is the model’s predictive distribution (in practice it conditions on the current masked sequence $\tilde{\mathbf{a}}_t$ and $\mathbf{c}$).
-Thus, at each step, \alias recovers only a subset of masked positions and leaves the rest masked, moving from higher to lower mask ratios until reaching $\mathbf{a}_0$.

-In implementation, we follow masked-diffusion / infilling formulations and \emph{collapse} the multi-step chain into a single masked-token prediction objective.
-We draw a mask ratio $\gamma_t\in(0,1]$ that emulates a time $t$, replace the selected action positions by special token \texttt{[MASK]} to obtain $\tilde{\mathbf{a}}_t$, and train a transformer $f_\theta$ to predict the original tokens with cross-entropy on masked indices: {

-} where $\mathcal{M}_{\gamma_t}$ is the masked set and $W$ projects hidden states of action positions to the $K$-way action vocabulary.
-This objective preserves diffusion’s corruption–denoising spirit while using a simple maximum-likelihood surrogate.
-As shown in recent analyses of masked diffusion~\citep{absorbing_diffusion,train_for_the_worst}, such losses upper-bound the negative log-likelihood under appropriate schedules.
-At inference time, we instantiate the reverse process via parallel decoding with adaptive re-masking: (i) initialize all $L$ action positions as \texttt{[MASK]}; (ii) predict token distributions for all positions in parallel; (iii) keep high-confidence predictions and re-mask the uncertain ones; (iv) repeat for a small number of iterations.
+In implementation, we follow mask diffusion formulations and collapse the multi-step chain into a single masked-token prediction objective.
+We draw a mask ratio $\gamma_t\in(0,1]$ that emulates diffusion time $t$, replace the selected action positions by special token \texttt{[MASK]} to obtain $\tilde{\mathbf{a}}_t$, and train a transformer $f_\theta$ to predict the original tokens with cross-entropy on masked indices: where $\mathcal{M}_{\gamma_t}$ is the masked set and $W$ projects hidden states of action positions to the $K$-way action vocabulary.
+This preserves diffusion's corruption-denoising spirit while using a simple maximum-likelihood surrogate, and as shown in recent analyses~\citep{absorbing_diffusion,train_for_the_worst}, such losses upper-bound the negative log-likelihood under appropriate schedules.

-\alias accepts increased training‑time complexity (\ie, solving exponentially many infilling tasks) to gain \emph{arbitrary-order} decoding at test time, selecting the inference order adaptively (\eg, by confidence or confidence gap), different from BERT-style masked LM which uses a fixed, small mask ratio in a single pass and lacks a principled generative reverse chain.
+\alias accepts increased training‑time complexity (\ie~solving exponentially many infilling tasks) to gain \emph{arbitrary-order} decoding at test time, selecting the inference order adaptively, different from parallel decoding which uses a fixed, small mask ratio in a single pass and lacks a principled generative reverse chain.